learn-co-curriculum/dsc-one-sample-z-test/README.md

 * Use the z-table and scipy methods to acquire the p value for a given z-score
 * Calculate and interpret p-value for significance of results

-## One-Sample $z$-test
+## One-Sample *z*-test

-**The one-sample $z$-test is best suited for situations where you want to investigate whether a given "sample" comes from a particular "population".**
+**The one-sample *z*-test is best suited for situations where you want to investigate whether a given "sample" comes from a particular "population".**

-The best way to explain how one-sample $z$-tests work is by using an example.
+The best way to explain how one-sample *z*-tests work is by using an example.

-Let's set up a problem scenario (known as a research question or analytical question) and apply a one-sample $z$-test, while explaining all the steps required to call our results "statistically significant".
+Let's set up a problem scenario (known as a research question or analytical question) and apply a one-sample *z*-test, while explaining all the steps required to call our results "statistically significant".

 ## The Analytical Question